 If you are still sceptical about adding cottage cheese to an omelette, don’t be!
-The soft low-calorie cheese smothered between layers of a warm omelette sure surprised me!
+This soft low-calorie cheese smothered between layers of a warm omelette sure surprised me!
 This protein-packed cottage cheese omelette is

 - easy to make and takes no time.

 - packed with rich nutrients from eggs and spinach.

 - low-calorie and high protein making it the right choice for weight loss diets. we get the protein from both eggs and cottage cheese.